digirati-co-uk/delft-static-site-generator/content/en/publications/hoogbouw-delta.md

 ---
 path: "/en/publications/hoogbouw-delta"
 date: "2017-04-05"
-title: "de hoogbouw"
+title: "The highrise"
 author: "Abel Streefland"
 ---

 ##Uit Delftse bronnen: de hoogbouw

-his will host the english translation of [this](/nl/publications/hoogbouw-delta/) Dutch version.
+This will host the english translation of [this](/nl/publications/hoogbouw-delta/) Dutch version.